ADHD

 Treatment Specifics

 Neurofeedback is based on a simple principle.
-“The train emits different types of waves, depending on whether we are in a focused state or day-dreaming,” explains Siegfried Othmer, Ph.D., chief scientist at the EEG Institute in Woodland Hills, California.
+“The brain emits different types of waves, depending on whether we are in a focused state or day-dreaming,” explains Siegfried Othmer, Ph.D., chief scientist at the EEG Institute in Woodland Hills, California.
 Neurofeedback aims to teach the patient to produce the brain-wave patterns associated with focus.
 The result: Some symptoms of ADHD – impulsivity, distractibility, and acting out – diminish.

 Here's how the treatment is structured.
 First, the patient dons a cap lined with electrodes and is asked to perform a complex cognitive task.
 The results are shown as a color-coded map that indicates areas of the brain demonstrating too much or too little brain-wave activity – the theoretical sources of the patient’s ADHD symptoms.
 This digital map is compared with other brain-wave patterns stored in databases – and can help fine-tune a treatment plan by delineating sites for the electrodes.
-During treatment, the child wears the same headgear while sitting in front of a video screen.
+During treatment, the child wears the same headgear while sitting before a video screen.
 His goal is to move the characters in a computer or video game by producing short bursts of sustained brain-wave activity in those areas of the brain thought to be under-aroused.
-The software generates the game, and monitors and records brain activity.
+The software generates the game and monitors and records brain activity.
 Loss of focus will cause the game to stop.
 It plays only when the child exercises that portion of the brain that is deficient in focus.

 Neurofeedback Detractors